DSLibrary/dslib/README.md

 heap.heapSort(array) //takes an array of numbers and returns a least to greatest numerically sorted array
 ```

-###QuadTree
+###Quadtree
 ```
-//necessary helper classes

-//create a box that with the designated min and max coordinates var box = new dslib.Box(minX, minY, maxX, maxY);

-//create a point with the designated x and y coordinates var point = new dslib.Point(x, y)

-//QuadTree class
-//create a point QuadTree of dimensions designated by box. var quadTree = new dslib.QuadTree(box);
+//create a QuadTree of specified dimensions var quadtree = new dslib.Quadtree(minX, minY, maxX, maxY);

 //methods
-quadTree.insert(point) //insert a point into the quad tree. quadTree.retrieve(box) //returns an array of all the points within a quadtree for a specific box quadTree.findNearestPointTo(point /*, optional initialSearchRadius */) //returns the nearest point to point argument
+quadtree.insert(x, y) //insert a point into the quadtree quadtree.retrieve(minX, minY, maxX, maxY) //returns an array containing all points within the specified dimensions quadtree.findNearestPointTo(x, y, /*, optional initialSearchRadius */) //returns the nearest point to point argument
 ```

 ###n-Tree